WHAT WE DO

 Red Ribbon Day – The annual prevention event in October, “Red Ribbon Week – October 23-31”, is a series of nationally recognized prevention activities held around the USA in memory of fallen DEA agent Kiki Camarena.
-The national theme for 2018, Life Is Your Journey-Travel Drug Free! is incorporated in Red Ribbon events and programs throughout the school year and focuses on the importance of youth leading healthy lifestyles in order to reach their desired destination in life!
+The national theme for 2019, Send a Message… Stay Drug Free! is incorporated in Red Ribbon events and programs throughout the school year and focuses on the importance of youth leading healthy lifestyles in order to reach their desired destination in life!

 Each year the FH Coalition partners with Maricopa County Sherriff’s Office, the Drug Enforcement Agency, the Town of Fountain Hills and Fountain Hills Middle School to sponsor Red Ribbon events.
 One half of a school day is dedicated to this event to raise awareness about the dangers of drug use.

 Thank you Papa Murphy’s Pizza for sharing the winning 2019 Poster Contest art work as pizza box tops throughout the community.